rubenvannieuwpoort/posts/division-by-constant-unsigned-integers-new.md

 # Division by constant unsigned integers

 Most modern processors have an integer divide instruction which, for technical reasons, is very slow compared to other integer arithmetic operations.
-When the divisor is constant, it is possible to transform the division instruction to other instructions which execute faster.
-Most optimizing compilers perform this optimization, as can be seen on [Matt Godbolt’s compiler explorer](https://godbolt.org/z/xrYsbs).
+When the divisor is constant, it is possible to evaluate the result of the division without using the slow division instruction.
+Most optimizing compilers perform this optimization, as can be seen on [Matt Godbolt’s compiler explorer](https://godbolt.org/z/9G1fE7).
+This article tries to be a self-contained reference for optimizing division by constant unsigned divisors.

-This article tries to be a self-contained reference for optimizing division by constant unsigned integers in this way.
-It focuses on rigor and conciseness, while not sacrificing readability too much.
-The results presented are mostly from existing literature (except theorem 4, although in [2] an analogous theorem is proved).
-The proof for theorem 2 has been simplified from the result in [1].

-There are some tricks to divide by special divisors: A division by one can be ignored, a division by a power of two can be replaced by a bit shift, and a division by a number that is larger than half of the maximum value of the datatype of the dividend can be replaced by a comparison.
-By using fixed-point arithmetic, we can speed up division by all constant divisors.
-However, this is not as simple, and for this reason I will focus only on positive (or 'unsigned') divisors.
-For a number $n$ and a divisor $d$, I assume that we are interested in the *quotient* $\lfloor \frac{n}{d} \rfloor$.
+There are tricks to make division by some special divisors fast: A division by one can be ignored, a division by a power of two can be replaced by a bit shift.
+A more general trick exists: By using fixed-point arithmetic, we can speed up division by all constant divisors.
+However, this is not simple to explain, and for this reason I will focus only on positive (or 'unsigned') divisors in this article.
+For a number $n$ (also called the *dividend*) and a divisor $d$, I assume that we are interested in the *quotient* $\lfloor \frac{n}{d} \rfloor$.

-When it is necessary to repeatedly divide floating point numbers by the same constant $c$, it is often preferred to precompute $\frac{1}{c}$ and multiply by this instead.
+When it is necessary to repeatedly divide floating-point numbers by the same constant $c$, it is often preferred to precompute the floating-point number $\frac{1}{c}$ and multiply by this instead.
 This is usually a lot more efficient.
-We can do something analogous for integers by using [fixed point arithmetic](https://en.wikipedia.org/wiki/Fixed-point_arithmetic).
+We can do something similar for integers by using [fixed point arithmetic](https://en.wikipedia.org/wiki/Fixed-point_arithmetic).
 The basic idea is to pick a large constant $L$ that is easy to divide by.
-In decimal you can take some power of ten, in binary you would take a power of two.
+In decimal you can take some power of ten, in binary you would take a power of two so that we can divide by $L$ using bit shifts.
 If we would have $c = \frac{L}{d}$ we would have $\frac{n \cdot c}{L} = \frac{n \cdot \frac{L}{d}}{L} = \frac{n}{d}$.
 However, $\frac{L}{d}$ is usually not an integer, and we need to round.
 Still, if $c \approx \frac{L}{d}$ we still expect that $\frac{n \cdot c}{L} \approx \frac{n}{d}$.

 In the following section, I'll discuss the mathematical background.
-In the sections after that, I'll discuss optimization of division by unsinged integers.
+In the sections after that, I'll discuss optimization of division by unsigned integers.

 ## Mathematical background